-If you or someone you know has become incarcerated over sex crimes in Brevard County, FL, call Ammediate Bail Bonds today at (321) 631-2663.
+If you or someone you know has become incarcerated over sex crimes in Cocoa and Palm Bay, FL, FL, call Ammediate Bail Bonds today at (321) 631-2663.
 We maintain 24-hour availability to issue bail bonds for individuals charged with prostitution, indecent exposure, or sexual assault.
 If you want fast service from a bail bondsman you can trust, give us your first call.

 Types of Sex Crimes

 Broadly defined, a sex crime is any criminal activity driven through a sexual motive.
 We serve bail bonds for three primary sex crimes that result in incarceration: prostitution, sexual assault, and indecent exposure.

 The state of Florida forbids a range of activities that relate to prostitution.
 Broadly defined, prostitution involves the use of the body for hired sexual activity.
 Eight specific activities fall under prostitution laws in Florida.
 First and foremost, offering to engage in prostitution stands as a criminal offense.
 To hire or solicit a prostitute also impinges on the law, as does entry into a place that conducts prostitution.
 Offering another person for prostitution will land you in jail, as will transportation to or from a place of prostitution.
 Lastly, someone who offers a place to conduct prostitution, or owns a building used for prostitution, can also become incarcerated.